 Studying abroad as part of a degree will give the students an opportunity to gain new academic perspectives, establish an international network, return motivated and independent, improve their language skills and discover a new culture.
 Applications are welcome from students registered at any of the FD’s Erasmus or bi-lateral partners.
 Students should check with their home institutions to see if there is an agreement in place.
 Undergraduate students may apply for a mobility exchange during either Autumn or Spring semester.
 Students should be nominated first through the International department at the sending institution.
 Applications should be made to one of the following FD departments:

 Autumn semester: October – mid February

 Spring semester: mid February – mid July

-According to the documents sent, the selection procedure will follow.
+According to the uploaded documents, the selection procedure will follow.
 We can not guarantee that all the applicants will be accepted.
-The application is completed by filling out the student application form and sending in the compulsory documents by mail and ordinary post:
+The application is completed by filling out the online application form:

 Deadline for 1 semester (Autumn) applications: JUNE 1